Operational Guidelines: One-Parent Family Payment

 A person is disqualified from receiving One-Parent Family Payment including any increases, for any period of penal servitude, imprisonment or detention in legal custody.

-The onus is on the One–Parent Family Payment customer to notify the department of any changes in circumstances which may affect their qualification to One-Parent Family Payment.
+The onus is on the person to notify the department of any changes in circumstances which may affect their entitlement to One-Parent Family Payment.
 Any increase in means or income must be notified to the department immediately.

-When a claim is awarded, the customer is advised that they must inform the department of any changes (a number of changes are listed) that may affect their payment.
+When a claim is awarded, the person is advised that they must inform the department of any changes that may affect their payment.

-A review form (OFP 40) issues once a year requesting the customer to fill in a questionnaire, provide documentary evidence in certain circumstances and make a declaration that the information they are providing is factual and complete.
+The OFP 40 Review Form issues once a year to all those in receipt of One Parent Family Payment for completion, and where necessary a person must provide documentary evidence in certain circumstances and make a declaration that the information that they are providing is factual and complete.

 The following are some circumstances and events which may affect a person's entitlement to payment:

-Failure to notify the department of any of the above events may result in overpayment of One-Parent Family Payment, which may be recoverable from the recipient by way of lump sum repayment or deductions from weekly payment.
-It may equally result in an underpayment of One-Parent Family Payment, for example where means have reduced.
+Failure to notify the department of any of the above events may result in an overpayment of One-Parent Family Payment, which may be recoverable from the recipient by way of a lump sum repayment or deductions from their weekly payment.
+It may equally result in an underpayment of One-Parent Family Payment and arrears due to the person, for example where means have reduced.

 See "Overpayment Recovery" guidelines and "Claims and Late Claims" guidelines for more detail.